DigitalDsntHurt/code_studies/2023/notes.md

 # Apr 13, 2023

+## ideas
+.[] create a bash automation which copies text from a file into another file ..[] use this for copying html_template content

+# Apr 12, 2023

 ## accomplished
 - learned to use browserify to import node and yarn modules into .js files using `require('name_of_node_module');` syntax like in node.js